openwallet-foundation/credential-format-comparison-sig/article.md

 ## Guide

 The [credential profile comparison matrix](https://docs.google.com/spreadsheets/d/1Z4cYfjbbE-rABcfC-xab8miocKLomivYMUFibOh9BVo) is maintained as a living spreadsheat in google sheets.
 In the following sections we will describe the properties listed in the comparison matrix.
 Some properties are present in various tables.
 We will discuss these first.
-Then we will list the properties specific to the credential format, signature algorithm, revocation algorithm, key management and trust management.
+Then we will list the properties specific to the credential format, signature algorithm, status algorithm, key management and trust management.

 ### Common Properties